splendo/kaluga/architecture/README.md

 }
 ```

 On Android the AndroidX `ViewModel` serves as a base.
-The Viewmodel lifecycle matches onResume/onPause of the `Activity` or `Fragment` that created it.
+The viewModel lifecycle matches onResume/onPause of the `Activity` or `Fragment` that created it.
 To achieve this, the View should be bound using the `KalugaViewModelLifecycleObserver.bind()` method.
 For convenience default implementations for `Activity`, `Fragment`, and `DialogFragment` exist (`KalugaViewModelActivity`, `KalugaViewModelFragment`, and `KalugaViewModelDialogFragment` respectively).
 Alternatively the user can call `didResume()` and `didPause()` on the ViewModel manually in the `onResume()` and `onPause()` methods.

 On iOS automatic setup can be achieved by binding an `UIViewController` to the viewModel using `addLifecycleManager`.
-When bound the viewmodel lifecycle is automatically matched with the viewcontrollers `viewDidAppear` and `viewDidDisappear` methods.
+When bound the viewModel lifecycle is automatically matched with the viewControllers `viewDidAppear` and `viewDidDisappear` methods.
 The resulting `LifecycleManager` should be unbound using `unbind` when no longer required.
-Unbinding will also `clear` the bound view model.
+Unbinding will also `clear` the bound viewModel.
-Automatic binding is achieved by adding an invisible child `UIViewController` to the bound ViewController.
+Automatic binding is achieved by adding an invisible child `UIViewController` to the bound viewController.
-If this behaviour is not desired, the user should call `didResume()` and `didPause()` on the ViewModel manually in the `viewDidAppear()` and `viewDidDisappear()` methods.
+If this behaviour is not desired, the user should call `didResume()` and `didPause()` on the viewModel manually in the `viewDidAppear()` and `viewDidDisappear()` methods.

 ## Observables
 Kaluga supports `Observables` (one way binding) and `Subjects` (Two way binding).
-An Object can be created through a `ReadOnlyProperty` (making it immutable on both sides), a `Flow` (allowing the flow to modify the observer), or a `BaseFlowable` (allowing both the Flow and the owner of BaseFlowable to modify the observer.
+An object can be created through a `ReadOnlyProperty` (making it immutable on both sides), a `Flow` (allowing the flow to modify the observer), or a `BaseFlowable` (allowing both the Flow and the owner of BaseFlowable to modify the observer.
 Subjects can be created using either an `ObservableProperty` or `BaseFlowable`.
 All these can easily be converted using `asObservable()` or `asSubject()` respectively.
 Observable values can be accessed through delegation.
 To account for the difference between empty values and optional values an `ObservableResult` containing either the value or a `Nothing` type is returned.